Retiring in Panama – Still One of the Best Places to Live In Retirement

 A new decree has opened the doors with a new type of visa for those professionally active expats and investors who don’t qualify for Pensionado status and are citizens of one of about 70 different countries known as the friendly nations visa (with whom Panama maintains cordial diplomatic relations).

-Known as Executive Decree 343, the program requires merely a simple application form, the formation of a local company and some sort of business plan unless a successful job application is foreseen, US$5,000 deposited in a bank account, and an additional US$2,000 deposit per applicant.
+Known as Executive Decree 343, the program requires merely a simple application form, the formation of a Panama company and some sort of business plan unless a successful job application is foreseen, US$5,000 deposited in a bank account, and an additional US$2,000 deposit per applicant.
 Once approved, obtain your work permit, and you’re ready to start living the dream as a productive member of Panama society.

 Of course, one thing that hasn’t changed is the easy-to-obtain Tourist Visa, which lasts up to 90 days.
 Even that can be beneficial, though, with the time limit extending to accommodate any who are actively applying to more permanent status.